Michael Franks (musician): Biography

-Franks grew up in southern California with his father Thurman, his mother Vera, and two younger sisters.
-Although no one in his family was a musician, his parents loved swing music, and his early influences included Peggy Lee, Nat King Cole, Ira Gershwin, Irving Berlin, and Johnny Mercer.
+Franks grew up in southern California with his father Jerry, his mother Betty, and two younger sisters.
+Although no one in his family was a musician, his parents loved swing music, and his early influences included Peggy Lee, Nat King Cole, George Gershwin, Irving Berlin, and Johnny Mercer.
 At age 14 Franks bought his first guitar, a Japanese Marco Polo for $29.95 with six private lessons included; those lessons were the only music education that he received.

-At University High in San Diego, Franks discovered the poetry of Theodore Roethke with his off-rhymes and hidden meter.
+At University High School in San Diego, Franks discovered the poetry of Theodore Roethke with his off-rhymes and hidden meter.
 In high school, he began singing folk-rock, accompanying himself on guitar.
 Studying English at UCLA, Michael discovered Dave Brubeck, Patti Page, Stan Getz, João Gilberto, Antonio Carlos Jobim, and Miles Davis.
 He never studied music in college or later, but earned a Bachelor of Arts degree from UCLA in comparative literature in 1966 and a Master of Arts degree from the University of Oregon in 1968.
-He had a teaching assistantship in a Ph.D. program in American literature at the University of Montreal before returning to teach part-time at UCLA.
+He had a teaching assistantship in a PhD program in American literature at the University of Montreal before returning to teach part-time at UCLA.

 During this time Franks started writing songs, starting with the antiwar musical Anthems in E-flat (1968) starring Mark Hamill.
 He also composed music for the films Cockfighter (1974), starring Warren Oates, and Zandy's Bride (1974), starring Liv Ullmann and Gene Hackman.
 Sonny Terry and Brownie McGhee recorded three of his songs, including "White Boy Lost in the Blues" on their album Sonny & Brownie.
 Franks played guitar, banjo and mandolin on the album and joined them in touring.
-In 1973, he recorded an eponymous album, later reissued as Previously Unavailable, which included the minor hit "Can't Seem to Shake This Rock 'n Roll."
+In 1973, he recorded an eponymous album, later reissued as Previously Unavailable, which included the minor hit "Can't Seem to Shake This Rock 'n' Roll."

 In 1976 Franks released his second album The Art of Tea, which saw Franks begin a long relationship with Warner Bros.
 Records.
 The Art of Tea featured Joe Sample, Larry Carlton, and Wilton Felder of the Crusaders and included the hit song "Popsicle Toes".
 His third album, Sleeping Gypsy (1977), which includes the song "The Lady Wants to Know", was partially recorded in Brazil.
 Around this time, percussionist Ray Armando gave Franks a cabasa, which became a signature instrument for him to play on stage when he was not playing guitar.
 Burchfield Nines (1978), which includes the song "When the Cookie Jar Is Empty," reflects his move to New York City and features more of an East Coast sound.
-Since then, Franks recorded more than 15 albums.
+Since then, Franks has recorded more than 15 albums.